 Https://www.theknot.com/content/things-to-talk-about-before-marriage has five topics you can start with if you need inspiration towards keeping the spark alive in your relationship.

 It’s never been easier to whip out your phone and scroll through social media.
 If anything, your devices have been essential regarding maintaining your sanity levels.
 Without a phone, you’d have been punching the walls with frustration!
 However, you can lean on it too much, and this is when it starts to get in the way of your relationship.
 If you’re alone, you should do what you want to stave off boredom, but if your SO arrives, you should put it away and engage.

 This is a surefire sign that you care about what both parties have to say.
-It is something that I personally have struggled with through out my husband's and my relationship.
-I have been making a conscience effort in putting the phone down while we are having a conversation, so that he knows that I am listening to him 100%.
+It is something that I personally have struggled with throughout my husband's and my relationship.
+I have been making a conscious effort in putting the phone down while we are having a conversation so that he knows that I am listening to him 100%.
 It is not easy to do, but it is possible.
-Who would have though that putting the phone down will aide in keeping the spark alive in your relationship, but it definitely does.
+Who would have thought that putting the phone down will aid in keeping the spark alive in your relationship, but it definitely does?

 Don’t Half-ass Date Night